 All students are required to have an advisor.
 An advisor is assigned to all incoming students.
 To ensure that they are making satisfactory progress toward a degree, students should meet with their advisor on a regular basis.

-The advisor serves as the thesis advisor.
-Students can be suspended from the program, if they do not have an advisor.
+The advisor serves as the primary contact within the program and approves the candidate's capstone project.
+Students can be suspended from the program if they do not have an advisor.

 CREDITS PER TERM ALLOWED